Boarding at WMA

 A Peek Into WMA's Boarding School Dorms

-Wilbraham & Monson Academy has three dormitories for its boarding students:
+Wilbraham & Monson Academy has four dormitories for its boarding students:

 - Rich Hall: Students have the opportunity to live on three floors of iconic Rich Hall.
 This all-male dormitory features a common room on each floor with couches, warm wall tones and lots of room for studying and relaxing.
 All bedrooms have at least one window, light wooden floors, white walls and large desks — perfect for studying, learning and exploring.

-- Smith Hall: This dorm is coed, with male and female students separated by floor.
-Smith Hall has a vibrant common space with blue walls, a world map and a variety of lively plants.
+- Smith Hall: Smith Hall has a vibrant common space with blue walls, a world map and a variety of books and board games.
 A grand staircase carries students from floor to floor, and big windows allow for lots of natural lighting.

 - Wallace Blake: This dormitory is female-only.
 Nestled into a hill behind pine trees, Wallace Blake blends in with the natural surroundings of this Massachusetts prep school.
 In this dorm, students can enjoy spending time in a common room featuring art, natural light, a brick accent wall and big hanging lamps.
 Rooms are spacious, with large windows that look into the woods.
 Some rooms have their own spiral staircase!